Light

 Step 2: Legal considerations

-The Condo Act prohibits anyone from causing unreasonable light related nuisance, annoyance or disruption in a condo regardless of what the condo’s governing documents say.
+The Condo Act prohibits anyone from causing light related nuisance, annoyance or disruption in a condo regardless of what the condo’s governing documents say.
 Corporations often also have prohibitions against light-related nuisances in their governing documents – the Act, declaration, by-laws, and rules.

 There may be municipal by-laws regarding light, depending on where you live.